-The Remote Keyless Entry (RKE) system transmitter is equipped with up to three buttons, labeled Lock, Unlock, and an optional Panic button.
+The Remote Keyless Entry (RKE) system transmitter is equipped with three buttons, labeled Lock, Unlock, and Panic.
 It is also equipped with a key ring and is designed to serve as a key fob.
 The operating range of the transmitter radio signal is up to 7 meters (23 feet) from the RKE receiver.

 Each transmitter has a different vehicle access code, which must be programmed into the memory of the RKE receiver in the vehicle in order to operate the RKE system.
-In addition, vehicles with the optional memory system must have their access codes programmed in the RKE receiver so that the molded-in numbers "1" or "2" on the back of the transmitter case coincide with the memory "1" and "2" buttons of the memory set switch in the vehicle.
+In addition, vehicles with the memory seat/mirror/radio system must have their access codes programmed into the receiver so that the molded-in numbers "1" or "2" on the back of the transmitter case coincide with the memory "1" and "2" buttons of the memory set switch in the vehicle.